 - Most of the desktop computers were being used by staff.

-Download the Ransomware Cleanup Case Study Datasheet
+Download the Crypto-Ransomware Remediation Case Study Datasheet